 If you and/or your spouse work far from home, it can be hard to decide between a school closer to home or work.
 There are pros and cons of each—do you want to be close to your kids if something happens during the day, or do you want them in a program that’s part of your home community?
 Each family will have different desires and needs around location, but the important thing is to walk through what the routine would be, how difficult it would be to commute with your children, and other logistical questions in order to focus your search appropriately.

-Print out and use these tips as you are searching for a great preschool in your area.
+Print out and use these tips as you are searching for a great program in your area.
 Don’t forget to check out preschools in the Wonderschool network.
-We keep classroom ratios low, help teachers with licensing and accreditation, help parents easily monitor teacher’s credentials and quality assessments, and make it simple for parents to visit and get answers to their most important questions.
+Wonderschool encourages providers to keep classroom ratios low, help teachers with licensing and accreditation, provide directors and staff with professional development opportunities, monitor parent feedback from programs, and make it simple for parents to visit and get answers to their most important questions.
 This helps teachers focus on what they know how to do best—creating an excellent quality environment for your kids.

 Find a child care program that meets your needs from thousands of listings using our Child Care Finder.
 If you're a provider, create a listing to get discovered by families near you!